List of Historic Sites of Japan (Kyoto)

 This list is of the Historic Sites of Japan located within the Urban Prefecture of Kyōto.

 National Historic Sites

-As of 24 October 2024, ninety-seven Sites have been designated as being of national significance (including three *Special Historic Sites); Ishinokarato Kofun and Narayama Tile Kiln Sites span the prefectural borders with Nara and Lake Biwa Canal those with Shiga.
+As of 3 January 2026, ninety-seven Sites have been designated as being of national significance (including four *Special Historic Sites); Ishinokarato Kofun and Narayama Tile Kiln Sites span the prefectural borders with Nara and Lake Biwa Canal those with Shiga.